mijara/arpy/README.md

-Restpy
+Ezrpy
 ======

-Simple REST Python library for prototypes.
+Automatic REST Python library for prototypes.

 ## Example of usage